 2. Better customer service

 In our culture of having multiple choices for every purchase, customer service is still king of the castle.
 Businesses can live or die by the customer service they provide.
-According to Buy Local Rogue, local businesses consistently provide better customer service than their big retail counterparts.
-Small businesses rely on potential customers becoming actual customers and then repeat customers.
+According to Buy Local Rogue, local small businesses consistently provide better customer service than their big retail counterparts.
+Small businesses rely on potential customers to become actual customers and then repeat customers.
 The best way to accomplish that goal is to provide superior customer service.
 Since larger stores survive on the volume of people they see, losing some customers because of poor customer service is no big deal.
 Local businesses tend to hire people with a high level of expertise in order to provide their customers with the best knowledge they can.
 Many small shops offer hands-on experiences that larger stores and online retailers do not.

 3. Small businesses rely on increased traffic